To participate in an IESP program, you are required to pay a mandatory program fee and health insurance costs.

-You must make sure that your mailing and billing addresses are updated with IESP office before departing for your semester abroad in order to ensure that you will be able to receive these bills.
+Please make sure that your mailing and billing addresses are updated in MyUW before departing for your semester abroad in order to ensure that you will be able to receive these bills.

 Fees due to the host university

 Many overseas universities require that students pay additional fees to cover such things as activities, insurance, housing, language pre-sessions, etc. While some of these fees (especially insurance) may be included in your program fee, for others you can expect to receive a bill directly from the host university (most likely after arrival), along with information about payment procedures and a payment deadline.

-Because IESP’s programs are considered “in residence,” financial aid applies to all UW-Madison degree-seeking students on study abroad programs.
+Financial aid applies to eligible recipients on UW-Madison programs.
 Therefore, you can apply for aid as you would if you were studying on campus at the UW.